cephasteom/ZMod/README.md

 ### out
 `AudioSignal.out(...channels: number[]): AudioSignal`

-When used as a method, connects the signal to the output bus at the given channel(s).
+When used as a method, connects the parent node to the output bus at the given channel(s).
 All audio sources are mono until you use `pan()`.

 ```ts
 sine(200).amp(0.5).out() // uses channels 0 and 1 by default, but you only hear 1 channel